justagist/franka_ros_interface/README.md

  **NOTE**: If you do not want to use the *franka_panda_description* package, make sure you modify the `franka_interface/launch/interface.launch` file and replace all occurences of `franka_panda_description` with `franka_description` (two occurences).

 ### Installation
-Once the above dependencies are installed, the package can be installed using catkin_make:
+Once the above dependencies are installed, the package can be installed using catkin:

     $ cd <catkin_ws>
-    $ git clone https://github.com/justagist/panda_simulator src/panda_simulator
+    $ git clone https://github.com/justagist/franka_ros_interface src/franka_ros_interface
-    $ catkin_make
+    $ catkin build franka_ros_interface # or catkin_make
     $ source devel/setup.bash

  After building the package: